I teach the following courses at the LSE:

 IR433 The International Politics of EU Enlargement

 This course examines EU enlargement from the point of view of International Relations.
-The principal aim is to understand the interplay between enlargement, EU foreign policy and wider geopolitics.
-With this in mind enlargement is considered both as an act of European foreign policy and as a phenomenon impacting on the foreign policies of other states and actors.
-It covers the various phases of enlargement from 1973 to the present, examining the inputs from key member states as well as from the EU institutions, and analysing the extent to which strategic policy-making characterised each round.
-In the last part of the course, attention switches to more thematic concerns: the role of the self-excluded states (Norway, Switzerland, Iceland); the problem of neutrality; security, NATO and the post-Cold War European order; the geopolitical issue of Europe’s final border; and the view from outsiders, such as the United States, Russia, Turkey and Morocco
+Enlargement is considered both as an act of European foreign policy and as a phenomenon impacting on the foreign policies of other states and actors.
+IR433 first covers the various phases of enlargement from 1973 to the present; then attention switches to more thematic concerns: the role of the self-excluded states (Norway, Switzerland, Iceland and, shortly, the UK); the problem of neutrality; security, NATO and the post-Cold War European order; the geopolitical issue of Europe’s final border; and the view from outsiders such as the United States and Russia.

 In addition, I co-chair the workshop for the IR department’s cluster on International Institutions, Law and Ethics, which meets weekly.